University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/AWS_RONIN_connection.md

 **Follow all instructions here very, very carefully**

 1. Open your favourite internet browser.
 We recommend Firefox, but Edge/Chrome are also acceptable.
 Safari has not been tested.
-2. Enter the following address (`https://rstudio-ubuntu.uoa.cloud:4200`) in the address bar of your browser.
+2. Enter the following address (`https://rstudio-ubuntuX.uoa.cloud:4200`) (where `X` will be the number of the login node assigned to you) in the address bar of your browser.
+3. You may get a warning that your connection is not private.
+You can ignore this warning and continue to connect.
-3. You should see this login screen
+4. Once you connect, you should see this login screen

     ![AWS RONIN shell in a box](./Bash_Practicals/images/shell_in_a_box.png)

-4. Login with your UoA id number and the password you have been assigned.
+5. Login with your UoA id number and the password you have been assigned.

     You should see this if login is successful: